hjake123/reactive/README.md

 The ```reactive:do_not_make_fall``` block tag is a deny list for blocks that do not fall when adjacent to a Motion Salt Block.
 Blocks above the configured hardness are already immune.

+The ```reactive:displacement_conductive``` block tag defines which blocks are allowed to act as a bridge between Framed Motion Salt Blocks during displacement.
+These blocks are immune to displacement as a side effect.

 # Adding Power Sources
 Any item can be added as a power source by adding it to one of these following tags:
 ```